 Hirabayashi M, Chambers JK, Sumi A, Harada K, Haritani M, Omachi T, Kobayashi T, Nakayama H, Uchida K. Immunophenotyping of Nonneoplastic and Neoplastic Histiocytes in Cats and Characterization of a Novel Cell Line Derived From Feline Progressive Histiocytosis.
 Vet Pathol.
 2020; 57: 758-773.

-Feline mast cell tumours of skin are separated into traditional mast cell morphology and histiocytic mast cells.
-These later group may be progressive histiocytosis or other histioctyic neoplasia and the use of that term is relegated to history.
+Feline mast cell tumours of skin are separated based on several criteria.
+One scheme is solitary vs diffuse (or mastocytosis).
+Another is to those with traditional mast cell morphology and those with a histiocytic appearance.
+These later group may be progressive histiocytosis or other histioctyic neoplasia and the use of that term should is relegated to history.

 The majority of feline cutaneous mast cell tumors are cured by excision.
 There is a small group that act aggressively by metastasising to the lymph node or going systemic.
 A mitotic count of 5 p10HPF was predictive.